 Videos and Songs

-There so many subitizing videos and songs to check out.
+There so many videos and songs to check out.
 These are great to play during calendar time, as a math warm-up, or when you have a few extra minutes you want to fill with meaningful practice.

-Remember that practicing subitizing can be done with your students throughout the day in short chunks of time, during morning work, in math stations, or at the end of the day.
-Make it fun with engaging games and activities.
-By making a little time to teach this concept, you’ll set your students up for success in math.
+Remember that practicing this can be done with your students throughout the day in short chunks of time, during morning work, in math stations, or at the end of the day.
+It’s just important that you are making time to teach students how to subtilize so that they can build a solid foundation for math concepts.

 pin it